Organize assets in a project

 Create a project

-To create a project, go the the Projects list and click New Project.
+To create a project, go to the Projects list and click Add Project.

-For a new blank project, click the Blank tab.
+For a new blank project, click the New tab.

 |Project type||Collboration privileges||Master repository||Repository copy|